Below the list Global Game Jams I attended over the years.

 Theme: Repair

-Play: http://slyemenike.com/ggj/broken-bridges
+Play: https://slyemenike.com/ggj/broken-bridges

 GGJ site: https://globalgamejam.org/2020/games/bridge-bro-broughs-8